Skip to content

 • Anatomy of a Fall: Don’t go to trial in a foreign country.
 Very weird courtroom tactics.
 Unlikeable characters, well-acted.
 Could not bring myself to watch the Nazi movie that also stars the lead in this movie even though it was available.
 Nope.
 Just Nope.

 • Anyone but You: Guilty watch of a bunch of really attractive people being jerks to each other for no reason.
 Both the lead characters started out being jerks to each other so who cares.
-Holy cow, we used to just fuck and got it over with.
+Holy cow, we used to just fuck and get it over with.
 Millenials.
 All this drama without even getting laid seems so much more difficult.
 I’m a sucker for watching movies that take place in places I’ve been, and I’ve spent quite a bit of time around the Sydney Quay (which just isn’t that big) including two day trips last year [8].
 This movie had a lot of that, so that was fun [9].
+The movies make it look much bigger than it is.

 • Oppenheimer: I saw this on IMAX, twice.
 Still good on an airplane for the third watch.
 The first 30 minutes captures the excitement of what it’s like to be a physics graduate student/postdoc as well as anything I’ve seen.
 Most of us don’t figure out black holes and atom splitting, but you pack your brain full, talk to smart people, and figure out something new.

-• Land of Bad: Elevator pitch: Ewan McGregor’s character BlackHawk Down meets Gene Hackman’s in BAT*21.
-Soldier gains respect of Tier 1 operators while being talked out by voice in the sky.
+• Land of Bad: Elevator pitch: Ewan McGregor’s character in BlackHawk Down meets Gene Hackman’s in BAT*21.
+Soldier gains respect of Tier 1 operators while being talked out by old skool voice in the sky.
+Young soldier catches shit for not being an operator; of course there’s the line where young soldier gains operators’ respect.

 • American Fiction: Cringe amusing and utterly predictable down to the The Player ending.